ianmcburnie/a11y-first-workshop/README.md

     </div>
 </div>
 ```

+Note that some older browsers do not support symbols defined in an external SVG file.
+If you need to support those browsers, the SVG symbols can instead be defined in the same HTML page or a JavaScript polyfill can be used.

 *NOTE*: I currently don't have a better icon for password!
 It should ideally be a padlock or something.